North–South Summit

-The North–South Summit, officially the International Meeting on Cooperation and Development, was an international summit held in Cancun, Mexico from 22 to 23 October 1981.
-The summit was attended by representatives of 22 countries from 5 continents.
+The North–South Summit, officially the International Meeting on Cooperation and Development, was an international summit held in Cancún, Mexico, from 22 to 23 October 1981.
+The summit was attended by representatives of 22 countries from five continents.
 It is the only north-south summit conference in history.

-The North–South Summit, officially the International Meeting on Cooperation and Development, was an international summit held in Cancun, Mexico from 22 to 23 October 1981.
-The goal of the conference was focused around economic development of the global South and revitalizing economic relations with the North.
+The goal of the conference was focused around economic development of the Global South and revitalizing economic relations with the North.
 Topics of discussion focused around agricultural development and food, energy, trade and industrialization, and finances.
-While no substantial agreements or commitments resulted from the conference, it is the only North-South summit conference in history outside of the United Nations’s organization and set the stage for further global communication between the global North and South.
+While no substantial agreements or commitments resulted from the conference, it is the only North-South summit conference in history outside of the United Nations organization and set the stage for further global communication between the global North and South.

 Context

 North-South focus

 The Summit occurred at a time when previously colonized countries were trying to establish themselves politically domestically and internationally.
 In the post-war era, unstable economic and political institutions, and the mismanagement of natural resources resulted in poverty and economic shortages.
 From 1960 to 1980 the United Nations held two consecutive "Development Decades", to create and support initiatives for the economic development of the Third World.
-Leading up to the North–South Summit, there were meetings, conferences and reports that directly and indirectly set a foundation for the conference in Cancun.
-Among them, the United Nations Conference of Trade and Development (UNCTAD) had put together conferences (UNCTAD I-III) throughout the 1970s which established the G77.
+Leading up to the North–South Summit, there were meetings, conferences and reports that directly and indirectly set a foundation for the conference in Cancún.
+Among them, the United Nations Conference of Trade and Development (UNCTAD) had put together conferences (UNCTAD I–III) throughout the 1970s which established the G77.

-The invention of the Brandt Line through the Brandt Report (1980) formed the division of ‘Global North’ and ‘Global South’ based countries’ on economic development status.
+The invention of the Brandt Line through the Brandt Report (1980) formed the division of 'Global North' and 'Global South' countries based on economic development status.
 This report emphasized the need for a revitalized and efficient cooperation between North and South to reallocate finances and economic resources for quicker development of the South.
-In pursuit of the Report’s emergency programme, Mexican president Jose Lopez Portillo and Austrian chancellor, Bruno Kreisky, began the organization of the North–South Summit to start discussions between countries from the North and South.
+In pursuit of the Report's emergency programme, Mexican president José López Portillo and Austrian chancellor Bruno Kreisky, began the organization of the North–South Summit to start discussions between countries from the North and South.